-For the required clearances, refer to Impeller to wear plate clearances (page 55).
+For the required clearances, refer to Impeller to wear plate clearance on page 53.
 To check the clearance between the impeller and the wear plates, refer to the appropriate service manual, available from your local Xylem representative.

-• Inspect the shaft and the related seals for wear and damage.
+Inspect the shaft and the related seals for wear and damage.
 Replace as necessary.
 To replace the shaft and the related seals, refer to the appropriate service manual, available from your local Xylem representative.